 Town Manager's Statement - This request is to fund the capital stabilization fund which currently has a balance of \$278,250.
 Of this amount, \$210,000 has been allocated for the replacement of Rescue 1 as stated in the previous article.
 This request would add \$100,000 to the Capital Stabilization Fund toward the purchase of the replacement of future large purchases.
-The motion for this article is a simple majority vote.
+The motion for this article requires a 2/3rd majority vote.